-BTR: This is why it is so important to me to provide qualified coaching—so it's a wonderful experience from the beginning with someone who understands them and who has the APSATS framework to help instead of stumbling through trauma and sometimes suffering with treatment-induced trauma if the therapist doesn't know what they are doing.
+Anne: This is why it is so important to me to provide qualified coaching—so it's a wonderful experience, from the beginning, with someone who understands them and who has the APSATS framework to help, instead of stumbling through trauma and sometimes suffering with treatment-induced trauma—if the therapist doesn't know what they are doing.

 Coach Laura: Yes, this is so crucial to our healing.
 There is a lot of confusion and misunderstanding around boundaries.
 I think a lot of wives have a difficult time naming their boundaries and enforcing them because:

-1. We weren't raised to know that we would have to deal with this particular issue.
+- We weren't raised to know that we would have to deal with this particular issue.
 We never really had any preparation for it.
-We didn't know ahead of time; we didn't grow up thinking we would face this type of thing and how would we deal with it if we did.
+We didn't know ahead of time—we didn't grow up thinking we would face this type of thing and how would we deal with it if we did.

-I spend a lot of time trying to help my clients understand that boundaries are for their protection and to help them come up with things they can do in various situations that doesn't rely on their husbands agreeing with them or playing along, especially in the beginning we want to establish boundaries for physical and emotional safety.
+I spend a lot of time trying to help my clients understand that boundaries are for their protection.
+I help them come up with things they can do in various situations, that doesn't rely on their husbands agreeing with them or playing along.
+Especially in the beginning, we want to establish boundaries for physical and emotional safety.